michamos/RPP-online-hep-info/content.md

     The Office of Educational Programs mission is to design, develop, implement, and facilitate workforce development and education initiatives that support the scientific mission at Brookhaven National Laboratory and the Department of Energy. <http://www.bnl.gov/education/>

 * **CERN:**
-    The CERN Teacher Programmes help teachers keep up to date with the latest developments in particle physics and related areas and enables to meet teaching colleagues from around the world. <http://teacher-programmes.web.cern.ch/>
+    The CERN Teacher Programmes help teachers keep up to date with the latest developments in particle physics and related areas, and enables them to meet teaching colleagues from around the world. <http://teachers.cern/>

     In the High-School Students Internship Programme CERN invites students aged 16-19 to come to CERN for two weeks, to gain practical experience in science, technology, and innovation by shadowing, observing, and working with a member of personnel. <http://hssip.web.cern.ch/>

 * **DESY:**
-    Offers courses for pupils and teachers as well as information for the general public, mostly in German. <https://fortbildung.desy.de/>
+    Offers courses for pupils and teachers as well as information for the general public, mostly in German. <https://fortbildung.desy.de/index_eng.html>

 * **Fermilab Education Office:**
     Provides  education resources and information about activities for educators, physicists, students and visitors to the Lab.
 In addition to information about 25 programs, the website provides online data-based investigations for high school students, online versions of exhibits in the Lederman Science Center, links to particle physics discovery resources, web-based instructional resources, tips for education and outreach, and links to the Lederman Science Center and the Teacher Resource Center. <http://ed.fnal.gov/>